nickwph/JavPlexAgent.bundle/readme.md

 This is a Plex agent you know what it does, otherwise you wouldn't have found this page.
 Basically it is a pure Python-based project that does everything without companion servers or other stuff.

 ## Usage
-1. Star this repository.
+1. Star this repository
-2. Locate the `Plug-Ins` folder according to [this article](https://support.plex.tv/articles/201106098-how-do-i-find-the-plug-ins-folder/).
+2. Locate the `Plug-Ins` folder according to [this article](https://support.plex.tv/articles/201106098-how-do-i-find-the-plug-ins-folder/)
 3. Pick the [latest stable release](https://github.com/nickwph/JavPlexAgent.bundle/releases)
-4. Unzip it and place it into the `Plug-Ins` folder.
+4. Unzip it and place it into the `Plug-Ins` folder
-5. In your library setting, select `Plex Movie Scanner` as scanner and `Jav Media` as the agent.
+5. In your library setting, select `Plex Movie Scanner` as scanner and `Jav Media` as the agent

 ## File naming rules
 | Services      | Fromat examples      | Other format variants that also work                  |